 Simple way to rate limit your fetch requests

-#TypeScript #api-rate-limit #async #fetch #rate-limit #request
+#typescript #api-rate-limit #async #fetch #rate-limit #request

 A few weeks ago, my colleagues at SprintEins shared an article describing a solution for rate limiting fetch requests in the Deno to avoid reaching an API rate limit.
 I used to write similar code in the past, so this really caught my attention.